My son is almost 26 now. He used to be kind of small, but he started working out and bulked up quite impressively. Oh, and I work out too.

 Despite what my studly son may think, I’m actually pretty proud of being a dad.
 In fact, you could say I consider it a Godly calling.

 Yeah, I know fatherhood has gotten a bad reputation as of late.
-It seems like society has focused its attention on the small number of men who’ve used their power to abuse the weak and ignored those who use power to protect.
+It seems like society has focused its attention on the men who’ve used their power to abuse the weak and ignored those who use power to protect.
 We’re lectured constantly on “toxic masculinity”, at least until a situation or emergency arises where someone actually needs a man.
 Then we’re expected to hop back into action.

 I beg to differ.